Process Reference

 Web Source

-the process definition file is loaded via http request
+When the http or https Url scheme is used for source the process definition file is loaded via http request

 to the specified location.